lizmat/raku-all-modules/cpan/ELIZABETH/Memoize/README.md

 The CACHE\<MULTI> is a special version of CACHE\<MEMORY> that installs a thread-safe in memory storage, which is slower because of the required locking.

 Since Perl 6 does not have the concept of `scalar` versus `list` context, only one type of cache is used internally, as opposed to two different ones as in Perl 5.
-Many functions / modules of the CPAN Butterfly Plan accept a `:scalar` parameter to indicate the scalar context version of the called function is requested.
+Many functions / modules of the CPAN Butterfly Plan accept a `Scalar` as the first positional parameter to indicate the scalar context version of the called function is requested.
 Since this is a parameter like any other, it will be used to distinguish scalar vs list meaning by the default normalizer.

 Therefore there are no separate `:SCALAR_CACHE` and `:LIST_CACHE` named parameters necessary anymore: instead a single `:CACHE` parameter is recognized, that only accepts either `'MEMORY'`, `'MULTI'` or an object that does the `Associative` role as a parameter (as there is no need for the `'FAULT'` and `'MERGE'` values anymore).